-- Easy to transfer in the ledger: As it mostly shows the debit balance, it is easy to transfer the balance of cash book into the ledger.
+- Easy to transfer in the ledger: As it mostly shows the debit balance, it is easy to transfer the balance of the cash book into the ledger.

-- Easy to transfer in trial balance: As it mostly shows the debit balance, it is easy to transfer the balance of cash book into the trial balance.
+- Easy to transfer in trial balance: As it mostly shows the debit balance, it is easy to transfer the balance of the cash book into the trial balance.

-Necessity of Cash Book
+The necessity of Cash Book

 Labor Saving: All the transactions are directly recorded in the cash book and then transfer to advanced statements.
 So it saved valuable time for an institution by skipping the journal entries.